abdkhanstd/Sports2/README.md

 The more unfortunate thing is that none of the researches categorizes broadcast sports video as a different class of videos i.e. every research considers amateur outdoor videos as and broadcast sports videos the same.
 Please mind that there is a huge difference between the nature of these videos. unfortunately, no dataset is publicly available.

 #### Previous datasets related to Sports
-Yes, there are datasets related to sports such as Youtube 8M, but ask your self  “Do you want to work on 8 million videos?”, “ How can you trust the annotation of 8M videos which were generated using user tags”.
+Yes, there are datasets related to sports such as Youtube 8M, but ask yourself “Do you want to work on 8 million videos?”, “How can you trust the annotation of 8M videos which were generated using user tags”.
 “How can people in collect the dataset where youtube is not accessible or internet is not reliable?”.
 I don’t know about others, but I don’t have the resources to work on this dataset.
 Some may even say that UCF101 and HMDB51 have a sports category.
 Yes, it has a sports category.
-But ask your self, does it cover the broadcast sports category?
+But ask yourself, does it cover the broadcast sports category?
 Dose these datasets cover the internal game actions or views?
-More specificall, none of these datasets differnciate between street sports and brodcasted sports game.
+More specifically, none of these datasets differentiate between street sports and broadcasted sports game.

 #### What is the difference between amateur sports video and professionally broadcast videos?
-I won't explain amateur videos here, such videos usually have an “Egocentric vision” or “first-person vision”.
+I won't explain amateur videos here; such videos usually have an “Egocentric vision” or “first-person vision”.
 See !https://en.wikipedia.org/wiki/Egocentric_vision for details.

 On the other hand, Broadcast sports videos capture the same point from multiple cameras at different angles and astonishingly none of the view stays for more than a couple of seconds.
 Scientifically speaking, there is no continuity within the frames.
 See the figure below and try to visualize it.